 Educational games are not like your typical video games.
 Video games specifically for entertainment, don’t require the developer to give a direct learning purpose.
 Educational games, on the other hand, must give a direct purpose of teaching the player how to do something.
 There is a lot of argument about what is the best way to do this.

-There are other arguments that talk about how games cannot teach.
+There are other arguments that talk about how video games cannot teach.
 There’s no sense is listing all the reasons why anything that’s fun and gives a positive response is more likely to be remembered.
-That has been an issue talked about over the past few decades and has been proven over and over again that games can and do teach.
+That has been an issue talked about over the past few decades and has been proven over and over again that video games can and do teach.

 Educational Games Do Exist